 When I worked Chuck, KG9N/C6A (see QSL) as my first QSO of August 5, 1994, that started a still continuing streak of making one or more QSO's every day using QRP, Morse Code, and simple wire antennas.|

-I believe the streak is significant not for anything personal, but because it shows the effectiveness of CW even at QRP power levels.
-The streak has gone through all stages in a sunspot cycle from the depths of a minimum to the heights of a maximum without missing a beat.
+I believe the streaks are significant not for anything personal, but because they show the effectiveness of CW even at QRP power levels and encourage others in similar situations to try that type of operation in their ham radio activities.
+The main streak has gone through all stages in a sunspot cycle from the depths of a minimum to the heights of a maximum without missing a beat.

 |UTC Date||Day #||Call||QTH||Name||Bnd||Note||Hour||Nr. of QSOs

 The table above shows info on QSOs I've made on the most recent 10 days.
 The table structure is:

 UTC Date: Date according to UTC or Z time - 8PM to 8PM EDST or 7PM to 7PM EST.

 Day #: Number of days in the streak

 Call: The call of the station that I worked to continue the streak

 QTH: State, Province, or Country abbreviation.

 Name: The name of the ham in the QSO

 C - the QSO came from my CQ